matuteiglesias/journal/content/Dev/2025-05-02_AI_Agent_Integration_and_Demo_Launch_Planning.md

 - Enhancing UX orchestration for [[AI]] flows using FastAPI and [[Docusaurus]].
 - Embedding a chat interface in [[Docusaurus]] for improved document interaction.
 - Leveraging Hugging Face Spaces for [[AI]] agent demos and visibility.
-- Packaging PromptFlow agents into distributable apps using Streamlit.
+- Packaging PromptFlow agents into distributable apps using [[Streamlit]].
 - Outlining the engineering direction for AIOS team focusing on demos and monetization.
 - Defining Phase 1 project for demo launch with clear deliverables and quality checklist.
 - Designing a human-machine collaboration strategy for software development.